rizqonmaulana/kenalchat-FE/README.md

 ## About The Project

-Kenal is a realtime web app chat
+Kenal is a web-based realtime chat application, with Kenal we can make friends with other people and chat with them. kenal built with Express JS, Vue JS and MySQL.

 ## Built With